Using 1Password

 Setup Code

-Square barcode included in the Emergency Kit.
-Scan it to sign in to your 1Password account on a new device without needing to enter your Secret Key.
+A QR code included in your Emergency Kit which you can use to sign in to your 1Password account on a new device without entering your sign-in address, email address, or Secret Key.
+You’ll still need to enter your account password to sign in.

 Sign-in address

 The web address for your 1Password account.
-For most folks, it’s my.1password.com.
+For most accounts, it’s my.1password.com.
 If you have a team or business account, you have a unique sign-in address that can be found in your Emergency Kit.
-Sign in to the link on the web, or by entering it into the desktop or mobile apps.
+Sign in from a browser or enter the sign-in address into the desktop or mobile apps, followed by your account details.

 Status

-• Invited: Summoned to join your family or team but not yet created an account.
+• Invited: An email invite has been sent to join your family or team, but not yet accepted.

-• Pending Confirmation: Completed account setup and needs approval by a family organizer or administrator.
+• Pending Confirmation: The invite has been accepted and the new account needs to be approved by a family organizer or administrator.

-• Active: Permitted to sign in and access family or team vaults.
+• Active: The account is ready to use and they can sign in and access family or team vaults.

-• Recovery Started: Initiated the account recovery process following a request to a family organizer, administrator, or owner.
+• Recovery Started: The account recovery process has been initiated by a family organizer, administrator, or owner.

-• Deleted: Revoked of access permanently to any family or team vaults caused by deletion by a family organizer or administrator.
-Past activities appear in the Activity Log.
+• Deleted: The family or team member’s account has been permanently deleted.
+In 1Password Business, past activities for the account will appear in the Activity Log.
 To return to the family or team, they must be invited again.

 Two-factor authentication